spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 ## 6.3 Session Management
 In order to connect different groups of users to different sessions, our reverse proxy server must also be responsible to:
-- initialize a session within a new container
+- initialize a session and start a new container
 - forward requests to the appropriate container
-- destroy a session and its container
+- destroy a session and its associated container

 Since implementing the above features requires flexibility and customization, we opted out of using an established proxy server such as Nginx.
 Instead, we chose to built our reverse proxy from scratch using VanillaJS, with only the following essential libraries to help us get started:
 - [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) to forward both HTTP and WebSocket requests